 However, there is usually not enough time in agile projects to explicitly work through these methods.
 Therefore, it is essential to internalize the ideas of these methods and not just to work through them procedurally.
 Of course, this point must be questioned once again in consideration of the use in safety-critical environments.

 Exploratory testing is a valuable complement to structured testing.
 In the agile context, these tests take on much more significance.
 Experienced testing experts such as Cem Kaner and James Bach advocate a creative approach to testing, according to which the tester is driven by his intuition rather than by a method or a tool 4.
 A good, creative tester will guess where the bugs are.

 This approach amounts to an exploration of the software.
-The tester pokes into the system and follows paths that may lead to bugs.
+The tester pokes into the system and follows paths that may lead to errors.
 If he does not ﬁnd any, he returns and follows another path.
-Because of his years of experience, the experienced tester will know where to look.
-Much like there is the term "code smell" in the development environment that developers smell when they see suboptimal code, testers could be said to perceive the "bug smell."
+Because of his many years of experience, the experienced tester will know where to look.
+Similar to the term "code smell" common in the development environment, which developers smell when they see suboptimal code, one could say: testers perceive the "bug smell".

 In our projects, we have made another exciting observation.
 Good, experienced and explorative testers use the structured test procedures implicitly - they have already internalized their basic ideas.

 And that's just the beginning of the testing process.
 Session-based testing, AcceptanceTest-Driven Development and Behaviour-Driven Development play with the shared responsibility for quality in the team and help to live quality in the whole process.

 Now what about the test manager?